What causes drug abuse? 3 possible conditions

 - heart problems

-Regular heroin use leads to higher tolerance, and users may need to take more of the drug to experience the effects.
+Regular heroin use leads to higher tolerance.
+Over time, users may need to take more of the drug to experience its effects.
 This causes addiction and severe withdrawal symptoms if the user stops taking the drug.

-Inhalants are extremely dangerous and can lead to:
+Inhalants are extremely dangerous.
+They can lead to:

 - brain damage